Location

 - Supported by a Backup Power System

-The Tiltmeters and SHM Accelerometers were installed along the length of the sheet pile wall to provide comparable data on its position and frequency response of the wall during and after piling works.
+The Tiltmeters and Accelerometers were installed along the length of the sheet pile wall to provide comparable data on its position and frequency response of the wall during and after piling works.
 The sensors were installed using magnet mounts so that they could be easily transferred to different sheet piles afterwards.
 The SHM Accelerometers provided both thresholds triggered vibration readings and scheduled synchronized readings for remote modal shape analysis via the Move Cloud Platform.

 The monitoring system installation was completed in 6 hours: that included the assembly of the Tiltmeters, the Tilt-beams and the SHM Accelerometers to the magnet mounts, which this time was completed on-site due to the short-notice before the installation.
 All sensors were online and communicating with the Gateway within 20 minutes from its activation.